 Step 1: Run MiniTool Mobile Recovery for Android to its main interface and then click Recover from SD-Card mode.

-Step 2: Prepare an SD card reader and use it to connect your SD card to your computer.
+Step 2: Since the SD card cannot be connected with the computer directly, you will need to insert the SD into an SD card reader and use it to connect your SD card to your computer.

 Step 3: Then, enter the following interface to select the inserted card.